BeTechnologyCo/fex/README.md

 ## Licensing

-The primary license for Uniswap V3 Core is the Business Source License 1.1 (BUSL-1.1), see LICENSE.
+The primary license for Order Book Dex is the Business Source License 1.1 (BUSL-1.1), see LICENSE.
 However, some files are dual licensed under GPL-2.0-or-later